Neuro-Ophthalmology

 - Misdirected reinnervation after compressive (NOT microvascular) CN III injury

-- Signs: lid-gaze dyskinesis (lid elevates on downgaze or adduction), pseudo-Argyll Robertson (light-near dissociation from misdirected fibers)
+- Signs: lid-gaze dyskinesis (lid elevates on downgaze or adduction), pseudo-Argyll Robertson (pseudo-LND from misdirected adduction fibers to pupillary sphincter)

 - Primary aberrant regeneration (without preceding CN III palsy) → suggests slowly compressive lesion (cavernous sinus meningioma)